Walker123-coder/Javascript-password-generator/README.md

 ## General information
-The finished project is a basic javascript generator
+The finished project is a basic javascript generator.

 ## Table of contents
 1. General information.